Azterix101/pos-system/README.md

 ## Postman Collection

-A Postman collection is provided for testing the API endpoints.
+A Postman collection is provided for testing the API endpoints (located under docs/postman).
 Import the collection using the Postman application:

 1. Open Postman.
 2. Click on the Import button.